getindata/streaming-jupyter-integrations/README.md

 Running Flink in `yarn-session` mode will connect to an existing Flink session cluster running on YARN.
 You may specify the hostname and port of the YARN Resource Manager (`--resource-manager-hostname` and `--resource-manager-port`).
-If Resource Manager address is not provided, the address is extracted from YARN configuration file `$HADOOP_CONF_DIR/yarn-site.xml`.
+If Resource Manager address is not provided, it is assumed that notebook runs on the same node as Resource Manager.
 You can also specify YARN applicationId (`--yarn-application-id`) to which the notebook will connect to.
 If `--yarn-application-id` is not specified and there is one YARN application running on the cluster, the notebook will try to connect to it.
 Otherwise, it will fail.

 Connecting to a remote Flink session cluster running on a remote YARN cluster:
 ```python